-The profitability of rental properties in the US are affected by interest rates.
-Usually when a central bank decides to tighten monetary policy it slows down economic activities because businesses rely credit to grow.
+The profitability of rental properties in the US is affected by interest rates.
+Usually, when a central bank decides to tighten monetary policy it slows down economic activities because businesses rely on credit to grow.
 But for real estate investors a rising interest rate environment may be an opportunity to buy assets are a cheaper price.

 As we can see, the cap rate is an effective way to compare real estate investing opportunities.
 The higher the cap rate the better.
 And since the cap rate is based on the market value of a house or rental property and not the purchase price, it is constantly in flux and will change based on changing market conditions.